o7-machinehum/realm.one/features/F001/README.md

 ## Systems Required (Server)
 - MonsterAiSystem (new)
+  - Monsters should do some action every x ms (500 or something)
   - This should push actions into the io list
   - Actions are then acted on in the playerman system
 - PlayerManSystem